Darshan Orna Ltd leads losers in 'B' group

 ALSO READ

-Sanghvi Forging & Engineering reports consolidated net loss of Rs 7.38 crore in the March 2020 quarter

-Sanghvi Forging & Engineering reports consolidated net loss of Rs 2.00 crore in the September 2020 quarter
+CIL Nova Petrochemicals reports standalone net loss of Rs 2.14 crore in the September 2020 quarter

-Sanghvi Forging & Engineering reports consolidated net loss of Rs 3.56 crore in the June 2020 quarter
+CIL Nova Petrochemicals reports standalone net loss of Rs 2.00 crore in the June 2020 quarter

 Darshan Orna standalone net profit rises 20.00% in the September 2020 quarter